HazyResearch/deepdive/examples/spouse/README.md

 ![Screenshot of the search interface showing results](images/browsing_results.png)

-#### Customizing how data is rendered
+#### Customizing how data is presented

 <!-- TODO describe presentation annotations once it's ready -->

-In fact, the screenshots above are showing the data rendered using a [carefully prepared set of templates under `mindbender/search-templates/`](https://github.com/HazyResearch/deepdive/tree/master/examples/spouse/mindbender/search-template/).
+In fact, the screenshots above are showing the data presented using a [carefully prepared set of templates under `mindbender/search-templates/`](https://github.com/HazyResearch/deepdive/tree/master/examples/spouse/mindbender/search-template/).
-In these AngularJS templates, virtually anything you can program in HTML/CSS/JavaScript/CoffeeScript can be added to render the data.
+In these AngularJS templates, virtually anything you can program in HTML/CSS/JavaScript/CoffeeScript can be added to present the data that is ideal for human consumption, e.g., highlighted text spans rather than token indexes.
 Please see the [documentation about customizing the presentation](browsing.md#customizing-presentation) for further detail.